-Scanning ion conductance microscopy (SICM) is a scanning probe microscopy (SPM) technique which is well-suited to topographic and chemical mapping of biological and physical interfaces.
+Scanning ion conductance microscopy (SICM) is a scanning probe microscopy (SPM) technique that is well-suited for topographic and conductance mapping of biological and physical interfaces.
 In SICM, a potential difference applied between an electrode inside an electrolyte-filled nanopipette and a second electrode outside the nanopipette results in a steady-state ion current.
-This ion current flowing through the pipette is strongly influenced by the relative position between the SICM probe and a sample of interest, providing a feedback signal to precisely control the position of the pipette.
+This ion current flowing through the pipette is strongly influenced by the relative position between the SICM probe and a sample of interest, and provides a feedback signal to precisely control the position of the probe.
 These position-dependent changes in conductivity enable SICM to measure both nanoscale features and physical properties of the sample under study.
 The Baker Group utilizes SICM to study the fundamental properties of ion transport through pores.

 We have modified the conventional two-electrode SICM to study ion transport and have developed three-/four-electrode SICM and the five-electrode potentiometric SICM (P-SICM).
 P-SICM is a hybrid voltage scanning mode of SICM for recording transmembrane ionic conductance at specific nanostructures of synthetic and biological interfaces.
 With this technique, paracellular conductance through tight junctions – a subcellular structure that has been difficult to interrogate previously – has been realized.
-P-SICM utilizes a dual-barrel pipet to differentiate paracellular from transcellular transport processes with nanoscale spatial resolution.
+P-SICM utilizes a dual-barrel pipette to differentiate paracellular from transcellular transport processes with nanoscale spatial resolution.
 The unique combination of voltage scanning and topographic imaging enables P-SICM to capture paracellular conductance within a nominal radius of several hundred nm.